-- a. the extent to which the proposed development will not be visible or will be reasonably difficult to see when viewed from public roads and other public places.
-In the case of proposed development in the vicinity of unformed legal roads, the Council shall also consider present use and the practicalities and likelihood of potential use of unformed legal roads for vehicular and/or pedestrian, cycling, equestrian and other means of access; - b. the proposed development will not be visually prominent such that it detracts from public or private views of and within Outstanding Natural Features and Landscapes; - c. the proposal will be appropriately screened or hidden from view by elements that are in keeping with the character of the landscape; - d. the proposed development will not reduce the visual amenity values of the wider landscape (not just the immediate landscape); - e. structures will not be located where they will break the line and form of any ridges, hills and slopes; - f. any roads, access, lighting, earthworks and landscaping will not reduce the visual amenity of the landscape.
+( ( ( ( oads for vehicular and/or pedestrian, cycling, equestrian and other means of access;

+- b. - C. - d. the proposed development will not be visually prb. the proposed development will not be visually prominent such that it detracts from public or private views of and within Outstanding Natural FeaturesLandscapes and Landscapes Features; - c. the proposal will be appropriately screened or hidden from view by elements that are in keeping with the character of the landscape; - d. the proposed development will not reduce the visual amenity values or naturalness of the wider landscape (not just the immediate landscape); - e. structures will not be located where they will break the line and form of any ridges, hills and slopes; any roads, access, lighting, earthworks and landscaping will not reduce the visual amenity or visual coherence of the landscape or degrade the naturalness of the landscape;